Gönül Engin Yılmaz

 Gönül Engin Yılmaz is a Turkish artist, focused on landscapes, still lifes, floral and portraits.

 Biography

 She was born on 23 June 1949, in Istanbul, Turkey.
 She is a graduate of Robert College (ACG) and the Technical University of Istanbul.

-She lives in Istanbul, Turkey, where she has been working as a professional tour guide.
+She lives in Istanbul, where she has been working as a professional tour guide.

 Gönül Engin Yılmaz has participated in many exhibitions and one-man shows in the USA and Turkey.
 Many of her paintings are held in private collections.